Zzh-tju/ZoneEval/tutorials/readme.md

 #### With ZP, you can evaluate the object detectors in any way you want.
 It's up to you.

 Now, let's take a closer look at spatial bias.
+Some of you may have heard that if the dataset has few objects in a zone, the detector may perform poorly in that zone.
+Even if we admit it, how do we discover that? **ZP is made for this**.

-We create a simple yet heuristic experiment by manually reducing the object supervision signals in a certain zone.
+Here, we create a simple yet heuristic experiment by manually reducing the object supervision signals in a certain zone.

 We first evenly divide the full map into two (left and right) halves.
 Then, there are four pipeline settings for comparison: